-“The Smarts – Big little hacks to take you a long way at work” is a short book I have read, while taking notes, in about 1.5 hours.
+“The Smarts – Big little hacks to take you a long way at work” is a short book I have read, while taking notes, for about 1.5 hours.

 Let’s start with the initial concepts:

-- the Smarts are the ways of working, behaviours, hacks which will make you stand out and will give you an advantage
+- the Smarts are the ways of working, behaviours, and hacks that will make you stand out and will give you an advantage

 - people who use the Smarts, they’re called Smarties (like the chocolate product, you’re right).